-WICE's Board of Directors during the year comprised seven directors and, while the Company has established Sub-Committees, these functions are currently retained by the Board.
+WICE's Board of Directors during the year comprised seven directors.
+The Company does not operate via Sub-Committees and all functions are currently retained by the Board.
 WICE employs what it terms a "three lines of defence" model and the full governance structure is set out in Section B.